 Your best strategy is to rank applicants in order of your true preferences, without consideration for how you think any applicant will rank your program.

-You should rank all applicants who are acceptable for each program.
-Applicants generally apply to and rank several programs, and therefore Program Directors who do not list all acceptable applicants for each program may not fill all their positions.
+You should rank all applicants who are acceptable for your program.
+Applicants generally apply to and rank several programs.
+Programs that do not rank all acceptable applicants may not fill all of their positions.
 By submitting a longer list of applicants, you may reduce the likelihood of being left with unfilled positions.

 Do not rank any applicant that you consider unacceptable (i.e., you would not want them matched to your program).

 What happens if I do not rank more applicants than positions available at my program?

 Programs that rank fewer applicants than the number of positions available (e.g., 2 applicants ranked for 3 available positions) will, by definition, have one or more unfilled positions in the Match.

 Similarly, programs that rank the same number of applicants as positions available (e.g., 3 applicants ranked for 3 positions) run a very high risk of having one or more unfilled positions in the Match.

 Positions that are left unfilled in the Match may be offered in the Post-Match Process.Related Links: